jeka-dev/jeka/org.jerkar.core/src/main/doc/reference/05-Jerkar Runtime.md

 Jerkar parses the command line and processes each arguments according the following pattern :

-* Argument starts with `@` : This is a library import clause : the content following it will be added to the _build classpath_.
+* __Argument starts with `@` :__ This is a library import clause : the content following it will be added to the _build classpath_.
-  For example `@org.jerkar:an-extra-plugin:3.3` augment the _build classpath_ with the specified library.
+  For example `jarkar myMethod @org.jerkar:an-extra-plugin:3.3` augments the _build classpath_ with the _an-extra-Plugin_ jar.
+  This is similar to add `@JkImport("org.jerkar:an-extra-plugin:3.3")` on the _build class_.
-  This is useful to load plugins that modifies/enrich behavior of build classes without needing to modify their code.
+  This is useful to load plugins that modifies/enrich behavior of build classes without needing to mention it in the code.

-* Argument starts with `-` : This is an option declaration.
+* __Argument starts with `-` :__ This is an option declaration.
 The content following is is expected to be formatted as _optionName=optionValue_.
   For example, `-repo.build.url=http://my.repo.milestone/' will inject 'http://my.repo.milestone/' in the 'repo.build.url' Jerkar option.

-* in the other cases, argument is considered as a method name to invoke on the build class instance.
+* __In other cases :__ argument is considered as a method name to invoke on the build class intance.

 #### System Properties and Options Population from Configuration Files and Command Line